MicrosoftDocs/quantum-docs/articles/overview-understanding-quantum-computing.md

 Quantum mechanics is the underlying "operating system" of our universe.
 It describes how the fundamental building blocks of nature behave.
 Nature's behaviors, such as chemical reactions, biological reactions, and material formations, often involve many-body quantum interactions.
 For simulating intrinsically quantum mechanical systems, such as molecules, quantum computing is promising, because qubits can be used to represent the natural states in question.
 Examples of quantum systems that we can model include photosynthesis, superconductivity, and complex molecular formations.

 The Quantum Development Kit (QDK) comes with the [quantum chemistry library](xref:microsoft.quantum.libraries.overview-chemistry.concepts.overview) to simulate electronic structure problems and quantum dynamics on a quantum computer.
+An example of such simulations is the [simple molecular energy estimation of the ground state of a molecule](https://docs.microsoft.com/samples/microsoft/quantum/simple-molecular-energy-estimation-with-the-azure-quantum-service/).
+This and more QDK and Azure Quantum samples can be found in the [code samples](https://docs.microsoft.com/samples/browse/?expanded=azure&products=azure-quantum%2Cqdk&languages=qsharp).

 ### Quantum speedups